jewbetcha/mattermost-theme-generator/README.md

-# mattermost-theme-vue
+# mattermost-theme-generator

-> Make a theme for your Mattermost client
+> Create a theme for your Mattermost client.
+> Project bootstrapped with `vue-cli`.

 http://matterthemes.surge.sh/